-HAVYN, comprised of Shaquille Headley (who has appeared in this column before, in the PNW hip hop review of “Odyssey”) and Sydney Love, won the 2018 WCMA (Western Canadian Music Awards at BreakOut West) for Urban Artist of the Year.
+HAVYN, comprised of Shaquille Headley and Sydney Love, won the 2018 WCMA (Western Canadian Music Awards at BreakOut West) for Urban Artist of the Year.

-It has a front-loaded, dense lyrical impact that engaged me right away, so I got inspired to interview both Headley and Love together.
+This song has a front-loaded, dense lyrical impact that engaged me right away, so I got inspired to interview both Shaq and Sydney together.
 I talked to them on Zoom from an instrument-filled living room, and I also saw their small dog named Santana.

 “Wow, that’s old!”

-Headley started working on “First Impressions” in the summer of 2019, so it’s been in development for a while.
-He and Love describe putting the song together:
+Shaq started working on “First Impressions” in the summer of 2019, so it’s been in development for a while.
+He and Sydney describe putting the song together:

 SH: “I came up with 80% of the instrumental in June 2019 […] and just played it for Sydney [recently].”